NetEase-Media/grps_trtllm/README.md

 # 返回如下：
 : '
 Query server with question: What's the weather like in Boston today? ...
-Server response: thought:  I need to use the get_current_weather API to get the current weather in Boston.
-, call local function(get_current_weather) with arguments: location=Boston,MA, unit=celsius
+Server response: thought:  I need to use the get_current_weather API to find out the current weather in Boston., call local function(get_current_weather) with arguments: location=Boston,MA, unit=fahrenheit
 Send the result back to the server with function result(59.0) ...
-Final server response:  I can use get_current_weather.
+Final server response: The current weather in Boston is 59 degrees Fahrenheit.
 '
 ```